 Stege, which serves the highest percentage of African American students in the district (52% in 2019), was singled out last year—well before the pandemic—by the superintendent for a full programmatic redesign to address chronically low student academic scores and rampant teacher turnover, according to Ruiz.

-Recognizing that she and her team could use targeted support to address pre-existing and new challenges, Ruiz joined a dozen other WCCUSD principals and their teams as part of the Chamberlin Family Foundation’s 2020-21 Instructional Leadership Community of Practice (CoP).
+Recognizing that she and her team could use targeted support to address these challenges, Ruiz joined a dozen other WCCUSD principals and their teams as part of the Chamberlin Family Foundation’s 2020-21 Instructional Leadership Community of Practice (CoP).

 “What I’ve been able to gain in this short period of time,” Ruiz said after participating in the CoP’s summer workshops, “is really invaluable.”